Nyepi – Balinese New Year

 • Amati Lelanguan: No noisy festivities or self entertainment

-How this plays out on the island – for EVERYONE, including visitors from abroad:
+How this plays out on the island – for everyone, including visitors from abroad:

 • Local guards called Pecalang are stationed in strategic locations around the island to enforce law and order and maintain peace and quiet.